More photos from the New Mexico State Fair:

-The Festival opens on Saturday at 9 a.m. with a tractor parade beginning at Wildlife West, then traveling west along historic Route 66 and ending at the Tractor Supply Company.
+The Festival opens at with a tractor parade beginning at Wildlife West, then traveling west along historic Route 66 and ending at the Tractor Supply Company.

 As visitors stroll through the Park they will experience an old west atmosphere.
 They can explore a replica of the western town of Venus (original name of Edgewood), and see weaving and spinning demonstrations, along with antique cars and trucks.
 Also on showcase will be old iron tractors, steam engines, corn shellers and other historic ranch equipment.

-Don’t miss the Chuckwagon Dinner Show on Saturday, from6 - 9 p.m.
+Don’t miss the Chuckwagon Dinner Show on , from .
 Come early for the activities during the day and stay for the evening old-fashion hayride, free-flight peregrine falcon show, barbeque dinner and Holy Water & Whiskey western-swing music concert.
-Reservations for dinner show are required by 2 p.m. on the day of the show.
+Reservations for dinner show are required by on the day of the show.
 Chuckwagon tickets are $25 for adults, $23 for seniors, $12 for children 5-11, and kids under 5 are free.

 All activities throughout the weekend, except for the Chuckwagon dinner show, are included with regular admission to the park: $9 for adults, $7 for seniors, $5 students and children under 5 are free.
 Music performances are presented in a covered all-weather amphitheater.
 Plus free dry camping and parking.